kappapiana/pitch1/barcelona/PITCHME.md

 - Independently from possibly existing copyright of the author or their heirs, or the expiration of it.
 - Condition: must be kept by a public body (the same, if held by a private cultural institution it would be untouched)
 - Free only for non-commercial uses

-- Art.
-107-108 of the Italian Heritage Good Code (Codice dei beni culturali)
-- Duty of care in giving heritage goods for physical copies (preservation of the object) becomes (by interpretation) pseudo-copyright on those who take Pictures
-- Including a SKULL (!)

 ---